- ‘Tis the Season for Holiday Cooking Safety

 For more information about community outreach and education, please contact our Community Outreach & Education Coordinator, Carrie Cox, MS, RN, at 410-550-4791.
 For more information about the Kiwanis Community Burn Prevention Program or the Safe Babies Program, please contact Thomas McLhinney at 410-550-0289.

 Kiwanis Community Burn Prevention Program

-This program provides burn prevention education to the schools in the area serviced by the Kiwanis Club of East Baltimore.
+This program provides burn prevention education to schools serviced by the Kiwanis Club of East Baltimore.
 This program is managed and implemented by a professional fire chief recently retired from the Baltimore City Fire Department.

 Burn Prevention Program for Seniors

 This program is delivered throughout the state at senior centers and senior apartment complexes.
-This 1-hour interactive program focuses on why senior are more at risk for burn injury and fire related death; and the simple steps that seniors can take to prevent burn injury and fire in their home.
+This interactive program focuses on why seniors are more at risk for burn injury and fire-related death, and the simple steps that seniors can take to prevent burn injury and fire in their home.

-This program is delivered at various locations throughout the state including church groups and community organizations.
-This program is usually 1-hour in length and can be tailored to fit the specific needs of your organization.
+This program is delivered at various locations throughout the state, including church groups, community organizations and places of business.
+This program can be tailored to fit the specific needs of your organization.